K-Seunguk/object-centric-process-simulation/README.md

-# OCPS-VF Analysis and Simulation
+# Object Centric Process simulation

-This folder is a GitHub-ready copy of the OCPS-VF workflow.
+This folder is a GitHub-ready copy of the OCPS workflow.
 It keeps the source OCEL data, the analysis code used to build simulation parameters, the simulation runtime, generated simulation inputs/outputs, and evaluation assets.